MatthewHaas/genome_assembly/README.md

 <img src="images/Figure_3C_updated.png" width="500">

 # Supporting Figure S1
-## add_scalebar_to_annotation_photo.ipynb
 The purpose of this code was to add a scale bar to the image of tissues collected for the RNA-seq portion of the study.
 This work was done in a Jupyter Notebook using Python.
+The Jupyter Notebook file is [add_scalebar_to_annotation_photo.ipynb](add_scalebar_to_annotation_photo.ipynb).
 The letters were added in PowerPoint.

 <img src="images/Supporting_Figure_S1_RNAseq_tissues_with_scalebar_and_letters.png" width="500">